-The Opening Plenary of the 2013 World Water Week will inspire delegates to discuss issues related to the overarching theme of Water Cooperation - Building Partnerships, such as how more effective cooperation can enable us to reach water wise decision and goals, spur implementation to help us build a better future, and how the benefits of cooperation tally with its costs.
+The Opening Plenary Session of the 2013 World Water Week will encourage delegates to discuss issues such as how more effective cooperation can enable us to reach water wise decision and goals, spur implementation to help us build a better future, and how the benefits of cooperation tally with its costs.

 "Blue Peace" by Adolphson & Falk

 Ms. Karin Lexén, director of the world water week and of the prizes, moderated the section that counted with rich contributions of a variety of prominent actors.
 In his welcome address, Mr. Torgny Holmgren, director of SIWI, highlighted three reasons for cooperation: i) risks associated to scarcity and growing demand of water resources; ii) great opportunities of partnerships and potential conflicts related to the shared nature of water resources; and iii) the challenges posed by accelerating urbanization worldwide.
 These reasons resonated strongly in the discussions that followed.